jfdoyle3/DarkSky_Weather_Forcaster/README.md

-# Dark Sky Weather Forcaster
+# Weather Forcaster

-A Webpage displaying the weather using the Dark Sky API.
+A Webpage displaying the weather.